 Biopsy.
 In chronic cases, we might do a biopsy to check your cat’s gastrointestinal system for any injuries or cause inflammation.

-How to Prevent Your Cat From Vomiting
+Vet Tips: How to Prevent Vomiting in Cats

-Feed Smaller Meals.
+Feed Smaller Meals

 Adjust Your Cat’s Diet